dddjef/pulse/README.rst

 Pulse
 =====

-Pulse is a file manager and version control system for animation film project produced in multiple location.
+Pulse is a file manager and version control system for animation film, it is designed to support projects produced at multiple locations.

 Why would you need Pulse?